alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 }
 ```

-The one thing to note is that we're extending the Document class from the Mongoose library since we'll eventually persist this in the NoSQL database we connect.
+Note that we're extending the Document class from the Mongoose library since we'll eventually persist this in the NoSQL database we connect.

 Since we're working with MongoDB through Mongoose, the next step is to define our schema.